 If a customer provides an account number for a courier, then we will ship the goods using that.
 In this case, no charge will appear on the invoice.

 Phosphors are artificial minerals and most last indefinitely.
 Some sulphides will decompose in humid conditions.
 Store these in a dry, airtight box or similar to prevent any loss of performance.

 Please contact us for advice.

 Generally, no. Phosphors are sometimes confused with the element phosphorus.
-White Phosphorus is an allotropic form of the element Phosphorus that glows faintly in the dark as it slowly decomposes in a process that liberates light.
-Phosphorus means ‘Light Bearer' and when synthetic materials were made that had luminescent properties 100 years ago it was decided to give them the generic name 'phosphors'.
-In fact only a small number of phosphors contain Phosphorus, and that is mainly as phosphates.
+White phosphorus is an allotropic form of the element that glows faintly in the dark as it slowly decomposes.
+The name, phosphorus, means ‘Light Bearer’.

 When synthetic materials were made 100 years ago that had luminescent properties, it was decided to give them the generic name ‘phosphors’.
 In fact, only a small number of phosphors contain phosphorus; and mainly in the form of phosphates.